judka-uriel/uriel-book/uriel_en.md

 Then I thought that nothing terrible would happen if, in such an exceptional situation, I were to drive a car just once immediately after the onset of Sabbath.
-All the more so, since in the list of 39 melakhot there is no prohibition against driving a car.
+All the more so, since in the list of 39 melachot there is no prohibition against driving a car.
 Moreover, I recalled that even in Conservative communities, driving a car on Sabbath is permitted.
 <!-- at least for traveling to synagogue -->